Kola Tubosun: Biography

-Tubosun was born in Ibadan, Nigeria in September 1981.
-He holds a Masters in Linguistics from Southern Illinois University Edwardsville (2012) and a BA from the University of Ibadan (2005).
+Tubosun was born in Ibadan, Nigeria, in September 1981.
+He holds a master's degree in Linguistics from Southern Illinois University Edwardsville (2012) and a BA from the University of Ibadan (2005).
 He also studied briefly at Moi University, Eldoret, Kenya, in April 2005, as part of a MacArthur Foundation-sponsored Socio-Cultural Exchange Program.

 At the University of Ibadan, he was a campus journalist and rose to the position of president of the Union of Campus Journalists, which he led from 2002 to 2004.

 In 2009, he was a Fulbright scholar, and he taught Yoruba at Southern Illinois University Edwardsville until 2010.
 His debut collection of poetry/travelogue Edwardsville by Heart covers this period.
 In 2010, while still in the US, he worked as a volunteer adult literacy tutor, with resettled immigrants, at the International Institute of St. Louis, Missouri.
-In 2012, he completed a master's degree in Linguistics/TESL and returned to Lagos, Nigeria to take up a job as a high school teacher of English language.
+In 2012, he completed a master's degree in Linguistics/TESL and returned to Lagos, Nigeria, to take up a job as a high-school teacher of English language.

 For a few years between 2015 and 2019, he worked as a linguist at Google Nigeria first as a Speech Linguistics Project Manager from 2015 to 2016, and later as a Project Manager for Natural language processing tasks in African languages in 2019.

-His work of advocacy has focused on the role of African languages in today's world, especially in technology, education, literature, governance, and entertainment.
+His work of advocacy has focused on documentation and the role of African languages in technology, education, literature, governance, and entertainment.
 He founded the Yorùbá Names Project in 2015, a lexicography project, to show how technology can help in revitalizing local languages.
-As a writer, he has produced work in travel writing, travel poetry, essays on literature, scholarly writings, journalism, and fiction.
+As a writer, he has produced work in travel writing, travel poetry, essays on literature, scholarly writings, journalism, and film.

 From September 2019 to September 2020, he was a Chevening Fellow at the British Library in London as a Research Fellow on the Library's African language printed collection from the 19th Century.

 In September 2020, he was appointed Programme Director of Yoruba Academy in Ibadan.